Gael Rakotondrabe: Biography

 Simultaneously, Gael Rakotondrabe became a member of "Antony and The Johnsons" and started a worldwide tour featuring philharmonic orchestras in the cities they traveled to.

-He was invited by Marina Abramovic to partake in a performance with Anohni at the Guggenheim in New York City as part of her 70th birthday celebration.
+He was invited by Marina Abramović to partake in a performance with Anohni at the Guggenheim in New York City as part of her 70th birthday celebration.

 Gael's involvement in the world of cinema extended to composing and contributing to the scores of feature films, including Afterschool (2008) directed by Antonio Campos, Mystery (2012) directed by Lou Ye, both of which competed in the official selection at the Cannes Film Festival, and Mr. Leos caraX (2014) by Tessa Louise-Salomé, presented at the Sundance Film Festival.

 He also composed the score for the animated film University of Disaster (2017) by the painter Radenko Milak, featured at the Venice Biennale.

 Rakotondrabe produced and recorded for artists such as Yasmine Hamdan (2012), CocoRosie (2007–2024), Dani Siciliano (2016), Mélanie Pain (2016), Thomas Roussel (2018), and Woodkid (2020).

 In 2022, he undertook the composition of the score for Other People's Children (2022), nominated at the Venice Film Festival and Sundance.

-In 2023, he composed the score of The Wild One (2023) by Tessa Louise-Salomé, which earned the Best Cinematography Award at the Tribeca Film Festival, and of On the Edge (2023) by Nicolas Peduzzi, presented in the ACID section at the Cannes Film Festival and receiving a special mention from the jury at CPH:DOX, as well as the Grand Jury Prize at the Champs-Élysées Film Festival.
+In 2022, he composed the score of The Wild One (2022) by Tessa Louise-Salomé, which earned the Best Cinematography Award at the Tribeca Film Festival, and of On the Edge (2023) by Nicolas Peduzzi, presented in the ACID section at the Cannes Film Festival and receiving a special mention from the jury at CPH:DOX, as well as the Grand Jury Prize at the Champs-Élysées Film Festival.
 It is selected for the music of On the Edge at the International Music & Cinema Festival Marseille (2024).

 In 2024, Gael Rakotondrabe joined ANOHNI (formerly Antony and the Johnsons) as a member of a nine-piece ensemble for a world tour.
 This series of concerts features songs from ANOHNI's new album My Back Was A Bridge For You To Cross, as well as other tracks from her repertoire.

 The ensemble includes Julia Kent (cello), Maxim Moston (violin), Mazz Swift (violin), Doug Wieselman (clarinet and saxophone), Samuel Dixon (bass), Jimmy Hogarth (guitar), Leo Abrahams (guitar), and Chris Vatalaro (drums).
 The tour began in the spring of 2024, covering Europe and North America before expanding to other regions in 2025.

 In November 2024, Gael Rakotondrabe accompanied ANOHNI in a duo performance at the Hunter Center at MASS MoCA, marking the opening of Jeffrey Gibson's installation Power Full Because We're Different.
 This performance, centered on piano and voice, showcased a more minimalist and introspective aspect of their collaboration.